cajancharles/RONWHeadwearTracker/README.md

-# RTNW Headwear Codex
+# Ragnarok: The New World - Headwear Tracker

-A single-page crafting tracker for the RTNW headwear list — 44 items across six towns (Prontera, Morroc, Alberta, Payon, Geffen, Izlude).
+A single-page crafting tracker for the RONW headwear list — 44 items across six towns (Prontera, Morroc, Alberta, Payon, Geffen, Izlude).
 For every headwear item it shows the town it's found in, the blueprint it needs (if any), the doll requirement, the element core, and the coin cost to craft it.